 Businesses embrace ENERGY STAR for the same reasons that consumers do: it’s a widely recognized symbol of energy efficiency, translating technical details into simple, credible, and actionable information.
-ENERGY STAR tools and resources help businesses determine the most cost-effective approach to managing energy use in their buildings and plants—enabling the private sector to save energy, increase profits, and strengthen their competitiveness.
-As of 2016, thousands of diverse organizations across the nation—from Fortune 100® companies and major league sports teams to school districts and small businesses— have partnered with EPA to improve their facilities’ energy performance
+ENERGY STAR tools and resources help businesses determine the most cost-effective approach to managing energy use in their buildings and plants—enabling the private sector to save energy, increase profits, and boost competitiveness.
+Thousands of diverse organizations across the nation—from Fortune 100® companies and major league sports teams to school districts and small businesses— have partnered with EPA to improve their facilities’ energy performance.

 Commercial buildings have embraced EPA’s energy measurement and tracking tool, ENERGY STAR Portfolio Manager.
-In fact, as of 2016, nearly 500,000 properties—representing about 50 percent of all U.S. commercial floor space—have used Portfolio Manager to measure and track their energy use, water use, and/or waste and materials.
+In fact, in 2020 alone more than 270,000 commercial properties used EPA’s ENERGY STAR Portfolio Manager tool to measure and track their energy use, water use, and/or waste and materials.
 These buildings comprise more than 25 billion square feet of floorspace—more than a quarter of all the commercial floorspace in the nation.
 Owners of commercial buildings and industrial plants have also adopted EPA’s 1 – 100 ENERGY STAR score as the industry standard for measuring energy performance.
 Over the past five years, the number of buildings actively using Portfolio Manager to benchmark their energy performance increased by more than 30%.
 The amount of commercial building square footage actively benchmarked grew by more than 40%.

 The value of ENERGY STAR certification for buildings

-In 2016, more than 7,500 commercial buildings earned the ENERGY STAR, bringing the total to 29,500.
-Buildings that earn the ENERGY STAR use, on average, 35 percent less energy than their peers.
+In 2020 more than 6,400 buildings earned EPA’s ENERGY STAR certification, bringing the total to close to 38,000.
+Buildings that earn the ENERGY STAR use, on average, 35% less energy than their peers.
 For commercial real estate, ENERGY STAR is a market differentiator.
-Studies find that ENERGY STAR certified buildings command a premium of up to 16 percent for sales prices and rental rates.1 Real estate companies use EPA’s 1 – 100 ENERGY STAR score to demonstrate their sustainability to investors through reporting frameworks such as the Global Real Estate Sustainability Benchmark (GRESB) and the Sustainability Accounting Standards Board (SASB), and, for multifamily property owners, to access discounted financing through products offered by Fannie Mae, Freddie Mac, and the U.S. Department of Housing and Urban Development.
+Real estate companies use EPA’s 1 – 100 ENERGY STAR score to demonstrate their sustainability to investors through reporting frameworks such as the Global Real Estate Sustainability Benchmark (GRESB) and the Sustainability Accounting Standards Board (SASB).
+Multifamily property owners use it to access discounted financing through products offered by Fannie Mae, Freddie Mac, and the U.S. Department of Housing and Urban Development.

-As of the end of 2016, 23 local governments and two states rely on EPA’s ENERGY STAR Portfolio Manager tool as the foundation for their building energy benchmarking requirements, creating uniformity for businesses and reducing transaction and implementation costs.
-Combined, these requirements apply to approximately 100,000 buildings, representing more than 10.8 billion square feet.
+As of the end of 2020, 34 local governments, three states, and one Canadian province rely on EPA’s ENERGY STAR Portfolio Manager tool as the foundation for their building energy benchmarking requirements, creating uniformity for businesses and reducing transaction and implementation costs.
+Combined, these requirements apply to over 100,000 buildings, representing over 11 billion square feet.

 Additional local governments and states have required ENERGY STAR Portfolio Manager in the benchmarking of their own facilities.
 Learn more.